sidpalas/devops-directive-website/content/articles/2020/02/hugo-cloud-build/index.md

 ### Picking a CI/CD Tool

-Initially I was going to use [Circle CI](https://circleci.com/) to automate the process of building and deploying the site.
+Initially, I was going to use [Circle CI](https://circleci.com/) to automate the process of building and deploying the site.
 Circle CI has direct integration with Github and posted to their blog in 2018 explaining how to [Automate Your Static Site Deployment with CircleCI](https://circleci.com/blog/automate-your-static-site-deployment-with-circleci/) using Hugo as the example site generator.

-That being said, since everything in the site set up was GCP based, I decided to try out [Cloud Build](https://cloud.google.com/cloud-build).
+That being said, since everything in the site setup was GCP based, I decided to try out [Cloud Build](https://cloud.google.com/cloud-build).
 Cloud Build also has a [GitHub app](https://github.com/marketplace/google-cloud-build) and being within the same GCP project meant I wouldn't have to deal with shuffling additional service account credentials between platforms.

 Also, just like with the server set up, Cloud Build is also included in GCP free tier (up to 120 build minutes/day) so this shouldn't cost me anything.

 ### Attempting to Use the Cloud Build GitHub App

 Thinking this would be a 30 minute task, I eagerly installed the Cloud Build Github app and added a build trigger based on pushes to the master branch.
 When the build succeeded I was not greeted with the website, but instead with the Default Caddy home page.
-After manually navigating to the `/posts` endpoint I saw the following:
+After manually navigating to the `/articles` endpoint I saw the following:

 {{< img "images/*missing-hugo-theme*" >}}